Albert Zwaveling: Career

 Albert Zwaveling was born on 21 July 1927 in Schoonebeek, in the province of Drenthe, the Netherlands.
 He worked as a doctor on the island of Ternate in Indonesia before returning to the Netherlands.
 In July 1958 he started a surgical residency at the department of surgery of the Leiden University Medical Center under professor Maarten Vink.
+At the start of his studies there were limited treatment options for cancer, consisting of only surgery and radiation therapy.

-In 1960 Zwaveling obtained his PhD at Leiden University on the subject of experimental chemotherapeutical treatment of implantation metastases with a thesis titled: "Implantatie-metastasen : chemotherapeutische prophylaxe en groei in geïnfecteerd milieu".
+In 1960 Zwaveling obtained his PhD at Leiden University on the subject of experimental chemotherapeutical treatment of implantation metastases with a thesis titled: Implantatie-metastasen : chemotherapeutische prophylaxe en groei in geïnfecteerd milieu.
 At the time, these were the first research papers on cancer chemotherapy in the Netherlands and led to the clinical implementation of chemotherapy in Dutch surgery.
 Vink and Zwaveling published the pivotal paper ‘Chancing Concepts in Cancer Surgery”in 1962.
 In addition to regular cancerchemotherapy isolated perfusion was introduced, followed by intra-arterial infusion two years later.

 In 1963 Zwaveling followed a one-year fellowship at the surgical department of the UW Health University Hospital in Madison, Wisconsin (USA) for one year to be familiarized with American surgical procedures and the use of chemotherapy in surgery.
 Zwaveling became a lector of surgery, specializing in clinical oncology, at Leiden University in 1968 and was appointed a full professor of surgical oncology in 1972.
+During the 1960s Zwaveling helped develop modern cancersurgery in the Netherlands and strengthened ties with other branches of medicine, including internal medicine.